-Since 1992 T.E.R.N has funded over $1,500,000 in projects to help preserve Georgia's precious Nongame and Endangered Wildlife for future generations.
-At the annual meeting in June, the members approved an additional $46,000 in funding for the 2023-2024 period.
-Those projects included student and teacher educational programs, wildlife surveys and support of the Youth Birding Competition at the Charlie Elliott Wildlife Center to name a few.
+Since 1992 T.E.R.N has funded over $2,000,000 in projects to help preserve Georgia's precious Nongame and Endangered Wildlife for future generations.
+At the annual meeting in May, the members approved an additional $39,000 in funding for the 2025-2026 period.
+Those projects included student and teacher educational programs at the Charlie Elliott Wildlife Center, educational videos and photography equipment to study wildlife to name a few.

 Ten-year history of TERN's giving to the Nongame Conservation Program